ttresslar/gombe/README.md

 This is a slight modification of the tzmapping tool.
 We have added cell phone reception data and mining data, both of which we found useful for identifying target areas.
 We have also added a form to report any issues with the map data.
 The form is connected to a google sheet that we are sharing with open street maps, so that the data is updated.

+*I have also created integrations for the epicollect5 API and google sheets.
+I did not include them because there is no 'plug-and-play' solution.
+You will have to generate your own keys and input your own user data.
+I am happy to share and walk you through the integrations, just send me an email or message me on github.

 ---------------------------------------------------------------
 Webmap (using leaflet) for visualizing village cluster identification and prioritization for off-grid electrification in Tanzania.